 Florian Mehnert's work is characterised by a profound reflection on the symbiosis of art and society.
-As a conceptual artist, he pursues an interdisciplinary approach that enables him to deconstruct and scrutinise complex social phenomena in his works.
-His artworks are characterised by a critical examination of social and societal phenomena.
-He examines the effects of digital data capitalism and raises important questions about privacy, the ethics of surveillance in our society.
+As a multimedia artist, he pursues an interdisciplinary approach that enables him to deconstruct and scrutinise complex social phenomena in his works.
+He examines the effects of digital data capitalism and raises important questions about privacy or the ethics of surveillance in our society.